 What you will need before you fill out the form

-- The 8 digit reference number you were given by NHS Test and Trace
+- If you are applying because you have been told to self-isolate, the 8 digit reference number you were given by NHS Test and Trace

 - Your National Insurance number